Gwyneth Paltrow: Public image

 As an actress, Paltrow performed in mainly low-budget films for much of her early career, starring in few blockbusters until the mid-2000s.
 According to Charles Taylor of Salon, many of these performances were characterized by a "blasé" demeanor that made her endearing yet overall demonstrated "a promising actress who needed some training to refine her potential".
 Similarly, Jose Solis of PopMatters said, "When she's good, she's absolutely brilliant, when she's bad, she just seems deeply uninterested".
 Many of her characters were wealthy, privileged, and academic, and she was often labeled "Hollywood royalty" in the press.
 Many viewers mistakenly assumed she was British because of her frequent roles as ingénues in period films, and some publications have described her feigned British accent as one of the best among non-British actors.
 She was frequently compared to actress Grace Kelly, with whom she shared "blondness, refinement, glacial good looks and all-round star quality", according to The Independent.

-Christina Newland of BBC said Paltrow used her roles throughout the 1990s to cultivate "an image off and on-screen ... as a chic social butterfly with charm to spare".
-She also established herself as a fashion icon, becoming recognized for her minimal style of dressing for public events.
-In April 2013, Paltrow was named People magazine's annual "Most Beautiful Woman".
 Film critic Owen Gleiberman described Paltrow as one of the industry's finest actresses in 2011.
 He was perplexed by readers' negative comments towards her on his reviews of her work, but agreed that her reputation had suffered from a selection of weaker roles and reduced workload.
 Critic Wesley Morris defended her acting, calling Paltrow among the final generation of movie stars "for whom stardom and skill seem scarily, thrillingly natural" and "for a while, the best young American actor in Hollywood".
 Paltrow herself has stated that her passion for acting waned early in her career due to the scrutiny she received as a young actress, with Morris theorizing that she pivoted away from acting towards an industry she could exercise complete autonomy over.
 In 2019, she claimed to have been only "masquerading as an actor" before founding Goop.
+Christina Newland of BBC said Paltrow used her roles throughout the 1990s to cultivate "an image off and on-screen ... as a chic social butterfly with charm to spare".
+She also established herself as a fashion icon, becoming recognized for her minimal style of dressing for public events.
+In April 2013, Paltrow was named People magazine's annual "Most Beautiful Woman".

 "There is something so absurd about Paltrow's image that it seems almost to transcend the disdain you might expect to be levelled at her for such flagrant unworldliness.
 To many, she's such a caricature of privilege, doing things that are so glossily removed from ordinary life, that she seems to have become a source of amused, even affectionate fascination".